May 15 Column: Water Conservation

 Drip irrigation systems and mulch are two water-saving techniques.

-Here in Spokane, our city’s Water Wise Department is offering a lot of rebates and incentives for either installing water usage monitoring devices or changing a landscape to one that is more drought-tolerant.
+Here in Spokane, our city’s Water Wise Department is offering a lot of rebates and incentives.
+They are for either installing water usage monitoring devices or changing a landscape to one that is more drought-tolerant.
 If you are reading this from another part of the country, I encourage you to with your local government to see what types of water conservation incentives they offer.

 If you’re wondering what that eye-catching flower is at the very top of this post, it’s Achillea (yarrow) ‘Paprika’.
 This is a great example of a drought-tolerant perennial.